 - VOUT is the video out to the video transmitter

-- VIN is the video in to the board from the camera
+- VIN is the video on the board from the camera

-GND, 5V, Soft_RX and TX are in the next row.
-Soft_RX and TX is SoftSerial which is a telemetry protocol that can be used in the flight controller if the receiver is compatible with it.
+GND, 5V, Soft_RX, and TX are in the next row.
+Soft_RX and TX is SoftSerial which is a telemetry protocol that can be used in the BetaFlight F3 flight controller if the receiver is compatible with it.
 FrSky receivers of the old days such as the D4R-II came with SoftSerial support but the latest SmartPort telemetry on the X4R and XSR is better.

 GND, 5V, RX2 and TX2 form the next row.
 This is UART2 and can be used to connect any external peripheral devices such as Bluetooth or GPS.

-GND, 5V and LED is the low underneath.
+GND, 5V, and LED are low underneath.
 It can be used to set up LEDs and lets the user configure the colors using Betaflight.